 It may also include a performance comment if appropriate.

 Lighting assessments are completed by CBD accredited assessors.
 For more details, see Tenancy lighting assessments.

 Changes to the TLA validity period from one to five years took effect for all new TLAs submitted from 1 September 2016.
 This means that building owners will now enjoy extended validity for their TLAs, which reduces their regulatory burden.

 On 21 June 2016, the Minister for Resources, Energy and Northern Australia, the Hon.
 Josh Frydenberg, announced changes to the CBD Program to lower the mandatory disclosure threshold on commercial buildings from 2000 square metres to 1000 square metres, and increase the TLA validity period from one to five years.

 Changes to the program follow a comprehensive review of the CBD Program and public consultation in March 2016, which supported continuing the program and lowering the mandatory reporting threshold to include smaller buildings.

 These changes will help inform purchasers and tenants of the building energy costs at the point of sale or lease.
 It is anticipated the program changes will deliver more than $50 million in energy savings and around 3.5 million tonnes of emission reductions over the next five years.
-Lowering the mandatory energy efficiency disclosure threshold to include smaller commercial office buildings of 1000 square metres and above will come into effect from 1 July 2017, following a one year transition period.
-The extension of the TLA validity period from one to five years will come into effect from 1 September 2016.
+Lowering the mandatory energy efficiency disclosure threshold to include smaller commercial office buildings of 1000 square metres and above came into effect from 1 July 2017, following a one year transition period.
+The extension of the TLA validity period from one to five years came into effect from 1 September 2016.

 A BEEC is valid for up to 365 days and consists of a: